kiramiller425/vibe-practice-todo-list/README.md

 # To Do List Application

-This is a simple To Do List application built using vibe coding with Claude Sonnet 3.5 via VSCode.
-Vanilla JavaScript, CSS, and HTML.
-The application allows users to create, read, update, and delete tasks.
+This is a simple To Do List application built using vibe coding with Claude Sonnet 3.5, VSCode, vanilla JavaScript, CSS, and HTML.
+This front-end-only application allows users to create, read, update, and delete tasks (CRUD operations).

 ## Project Structure